 Furst-McNess Company now concentrates on their agricultural products from their offices in Freeport, Illinois.
 Sugar River Trading Company is working to grow its network of resellers while operating McNessStore.com to reach individuals not serviced by local merchants.

 In addition, Sugar River Trading is working to bring back some of the McNess products that have been discontinued over the years.
-They have already brought back the “Mentholated Ointment” (now called Mentholated Camphor Rub), are testing the Degreaser, and are currently working with various suppliers to bring back the Pudding and Pie Mixes.
-In addition, some of the more popular Seasonings and Spices are on the docket once the pie mixes are on the market.
+They have already brought back the “Mentholated Ointment” (now called Mentholated Camphor Rub) as well as the McNess Degreaser.
+They are currently working on bringing back the Pudding and Pie Mixes as well as some of the more popular Seasonings.

 In every case, the company is working with the original formulas with the goal of not making any changes to the way it is made.
 (If a change is made, it would be to make the product better or when the original formula can’t be followed exactly due to availability of ingredients.
 Changes to the formulas will not be made just to make the product cheaper to produce.)